zaphosting/docs/docs/vserver-linux-databases.md

 ![image](https://user-images.githubusercontent.com/13604413/159171945-e7b4f9ef-1ec0-409f-ad5f-dff05f42c561.png)

-In the next step you can also confirm to remove the test database provided by MariaDB (MySQL) with **y**, because it' not needed and can be easily deleted:
+In the next step you can also confirm to remove the test database provided by MariaDB (MySQL) with **y**, because it's not needed and can be easily deleted:

 ![image](https://user-images.githubusercontent.com/13604413/159171948-625983b8-897f-4b47-a8a8-e47cc72b90f4.png)